Seldaek/monolog/doc/extending.md

 Extending Monolog
 =================

-Monolog is fully extendable, allowing you to adapt your logger to your needs.
+Monolog is fully extensible, allowing you to adapt your logger to your needs.

 Writing your own handler
 ------------------------